 If the cub is still there after 24 hours, leave food and water nearby and monitor to see if it's eating and drinking normally.
 Foxes have no specialised food requirements, but if you have some dog food handy, this is suitable for foxes to eat.

 It's better for 'orphaned' cubs to be left in the wild and given supplementary food than to be brought into captivity.
 So if cubs are healthy and feeding normally, then provide food until July.

 Foxes in captivity

 Fox cubs should only be taken into captivity as a last resort.
-Average stay in a wildlife centre is two to three months, which is a long time in a young fox’s life.
+The average stay in a wildlife centre is two to three months, which is a long time in a young fox's life.